- November's retreat in Asheville was a wonderful consideration of the hero,

-are now posted on the EPISTLES page.
-A note that our rafting
+now available on the EPISTLES page.
+A note that our rafting pictures from

-- A final note that the schedule for the rest of the year is complete and
+- A reminder that the schedule for the rest of the season is complete and

 be viewed on the SCHEDULE